emqx/emqx-operator/README.md

 ## Getting Start

-For more information on get started, see the [user guide](docs/user-guides/get-started.md)
+For more information on get started, see the [getting started](docs/en_US/getting-started/getting-started.md)

 ## Development